 Does winter make indoor air quality worse than the rest of the year?
-Yes and no. It’s not that the air is worse, but because homes are built to be energy-efficient to hold heat in during the wintertime, that means it’s also keeping the fresh air out.
-Causing higher concentrations of both allergens and pollutants in your home.
+Yes and no. It’s not that the air is worse, but because homes are built to be energy-efficient to hold heat in during the wintertime, that means it’s also keeping the clean air out.
+Causing higher concentrations of airborne debris in the home.

-“What pollution?” you say!
+“What airbone debris?” you say!
 We’re glad you asked.

 Appliances

-Many appliances, like fireplaces, water heaters, dryers, and stoves produce pollutants that can be dangerous.
-You should have your appliances maintenance regularly to help ensure they’re running optimally.
+Many appliances, like fireplaces, water heaters, dryers, and stoves produce airborne debris that can be dangerous.
+You should have your appliances maintained regularly to help ensure they’re running optimally.

 Building Material + Furniture

-Insulation, carpeting, cabinetry and furniture may contain and/or release VOCs, mold, and dust mites.
+Insulation, carpeting, cabinetry and furniture may contain and/or release fine dust, airborne debris and odors.

 Everyday Consumer Products

-We hate to say it, but many household cleaning and maintenance products, personal care products, air fresheners, etc. release pollutants continuously.
-And of course, painting, varnishing, sanding, welding, and using adhesives all produce fumes that aren’t good for you to breathe in.
+We hate to say it, but many household cleaning and maintenance products, personal care products, air fresheners, etc. release airbone debris continuously.
+And of course, painting, varnishing, sanding, welding, and using adhesives all produce odors that aren’t good for you to breathe in.

 Bringing the Outside In

-People and pets can track the outdoors into the home and then trapped inside with no way to escape.
-Think: pesticides, pollen and other outdoor pollutants.
-Animal dander and other particles from pets with fur or feathers are a major aggravation of allergies and asthma.
+People and pets can track the outdoors into the home and then be trapped inside with no way to escape.
+Pet hair and dander can also impact the quality of the air in your home.

 Breathe freely again.
 Turn your rooms into clean air zones.